NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 [4]	G. Ruhe and M. O. Saliu, “The art and science of software release planning,” IEEE Softw., vol. 22, no. 6, pp. 47–53, Nov.
 2005.
 [5]     R. B. Svensson, T. Olsson, and B.Regnell, “Introducing support for release planning of quality requirements - an industrial evaluation of the QUPER model,” in 2008 Second International Workshop on Software Product Management, 9 Sept.
 2008, pp. 1-9.
 [6]     R: Berntsson Svensson, B. Regnell (2015) “A case study evaluation of the guideline-supported QUPER model for elicitation of quality requirements”, 21st International Working Conference on Requirements Engineering: Foundation for Software Quality (REFSQ’15),Essen, Germany, pp. 230-246, 2015.
+[7]	B. Regnell, P. Beremark, and O. Eklundh, “A market-driven requirements engineering process: results from an industrial process improvement programme,” in Conference on European Industrial Requirements Engineering (CEIRE ’98), 19-20 Oct.
+1998, vol. 3, pp. 121–9.

 Seminar 2: